Alexi McCammond

 Alexi Jo McCammond (born 1993) is an American political journalist.
 She has served as a reporter for the political website Axios and an opinions editor for The Washington Post.
 She has also been an NBC and MSNBC contributor and a contributor for PBS's Washington Week.

 Education

 McCammond attended Guilford High School in Rockford, Illinois.
-In 2011, she attended the University of Chicago on a full 4-year QuestBridge scholarship, graduating in 2015, with an A.B. in sociology and Spanish language and literature.
+In 2011, she attended the University of Chicago on a full 4-year QuestBridge scholarship, graduating in 2015, with a B.A. in sociology and Spanish language and literature.
 She received additional training from the National Association of Black Journalists.
 While at the University of Chicago, McCammond also wrote for student political newspaper The Gate.
-At the university, she was a member of Kappa Alpha Theta fraternity.
+At the university, she was a member of Kappa Alpha Theta sorority.
 She is of mixed ethnic descent.

 Career

 McCammond started her career as a freelance political writer for the women's magazine Cosmopolitan and later left to become a news editor at women's online news magazine Bustle.
 She joined the website Axios in 2017.
 McCammond wrote about Michael Bloomberg's withdrawal from the 2020 Democratic primary race in March 2020 as well as leaked presidential schedules revealing that 60% of Donald Trump's days were devoted to "executive time" while he was president.